sveltejs/rfcs/text/preprocessing-api-rework.md

 ## Unresolved questions

-- We could expand the functionality of `extractScripts`/`extractStyles`.
-Right now, every script/style is processed, not just the top level ones.
-Enhance the Svelte parser with a mode that only parses the top level script/style locations, but not its contents?
-- What about preprocessors inside moustache tags?
-Should the Svelte parser be adjusted for an opt-in parsing mode where a Javascript-like syntax for moustache tags is assumed to extract its contents and provide this as another utility function for preprocessing? (https://github.com/sveltejs/svelte/issues/4701)
+- What about preprocessors inside mustache tags?
+Should the Svelte parser be adjusted for an opt-in parsing mode where a Javascript-like syntax for mustache tags is assumed to extract its contents and provide this as another utility function for preprocessing? (https://github.com/sveltejs/svelte/issues/4701) - _Update_: The pending parser PR would partly adress this by giving back location infos for mustache tags as well: https://github.com/sveltejs/svelte/pull/6611
 - Other preprocessor utils that are of use, for example doing the opposite of `extractScripts`/`extractStyles` and provide a `replaceMarkup` function (https://github.com/sveltejs/svelte/issues/5005)?